Should I get an Autism Life Coach?

 If you can benefit from the attributes of an autism coach as described above, it's worth looking at getting an autism coach.
 It's important to find the right coach that can help you with the areas that you want help with.
 Every person and family is different, so there won't be one coach for everyone.

-If your mind is spinning from all the information, ideas and options that are available, and you don't know how to navigate your path, a coach would be a great fit.
+If you feel overwhelmed by too much information and choices, and don't know how to move forward, consider hiring a coach to guide you.
 In our experience, we would have saved a lot of money on choices we made that didn't help, if we had better support.

 As a parent of an autistic child, you'll probably forget to take care of yourself sometimes.
 And since most of us don't talk much about our feelings, we tend to isolate ourselves.
-While one of the challenges that an autistic person may have is lagging social skills, we parents often cut ourselves off from our social circle, just to help cope with the new challenges.
+Parents of children with autism often find themselves struggling with social isolation as they try to cope with the challenges of raising a child with autistic traits.
 Your social life will likely change with your new challenges.
 So being able to talk to someone who knows exactly how you feel can really help.

 A good coach will be able to listen to parents with the desire to understand their needs and perspectives.
 They will be flexible and adaptable to changing situations and new information.

-A good coach will support parents through challenges and frustrations.
+Coaching sessions will aim to support parents through challenges and frustrations.
 They will be non-judgemental.
 They will be a person that you can feel comfortable being open and honest and will have your back when needed.
 They will advocate for you and your whole family, while being supportive and encouraging.

 Coaches will offer ideas and suggestions to parents, but not pressure them to do anything that they are not comfortable doing.
-A coach will be able to understand your situation in great detail, then taken a step back to consider options that may be of interest to you that you haven't thought of yet.
+They'll comprehend your situation thoroughly and suggest options you may have overlooked.

 An Autism Coach should give families practical tips on how to cope with everyday situations.
 This includes helping parents learn how to set boundaries, manage stress, deal with meltdowns, and communicate effectively.
 Parents may fall into the trap of focussing too much on autism, which can affect the wellbeing of their other children and themselves.
 A coach can help you develop a more balanced life, which is incredibly important.